RhetTbull/qrlogo/README.md

   Use --no-logo to create a regular QR code without a logo.

 Options:
-  --url TEXT     URL to encode into the QR code  [required] --logo PATH    Path to the logo file
+  -u, --url TEXT     URL to encode into the QR code  [required] -l, --logo PATH    Path to the logo file
-  --no-logo      No logo on QR code
+  -n, --no-logo      No logo on QR code
-  --output TEXT  Output filename  [required]
-  --help         Show this message and exit.
+  -o, --output TEXT  Output filename  [required] --help             Show this message and exit.
 ```

 ## Example